truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNextCloudMedia.md

 NextCloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
 This procedure demonstrates how to set up NextCloud on TrueNAS SCALE, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Fromat (HEIC), MP4 and MOV files.
-The instructions in this article apply to SCALE 22.02.3 and later.
+The instructions in this article apply to SCALE 22.12.0 and later.

 ## Before You Begin

 Before using SCALE to install the NextCloud application you need to configure TrueNAS SCALE storage for NextCloud application to use.

+Verify the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account has sudo permissions enabled.

 You also use the SCALE Shell to set the ffmpg binary before you begin the NextCloud installation and configuration.

 Set up an account with NextCloud if you don't already have one.